Convert a set of preferences to an adjacency matrix summarising wins and losses between pairs of items.

 while items 3 and 4 win over item 2.

-is specified, the values in the adjacency matrix are the
+If weights is specified, the values in the adjacency matrix are the

 weighted counts.